atinfinity/CarND-LaneLines-P1/writeup.md

 | input | output |

 #### Post-Processing
 As a result of `Hough Transform`, multiple lines may be detected.
 In this case, we need to extrapolate the line to cover full lane line length.
-So, I calculated average slope and intercept for the left and right lanes
+So, I calculated average slope and intercept for the left and right lanes[11][12].

 | ![input](images/line_image.png)| ![output](images/final_result.png)|
 |:--:|:--:|